Massasauga rattlesnake (Sistrurus catenatus)

 An important component of our ecosystems, the massasauga is a relatively small, thick-bodied rattlesnake.
 Although often confused with other banded or blotched snakes (such as the eastern foxsnake), the massasauga’s distinctive rattle sets it apart.
 When shaken, the rattle produces a high-pitched buzzing noise that warns animals and people to move away.
 This snake is very shy and generally avoids human contact.
 When it is respected and given a wide berth, bites are uncommon.
 Deaths as a result of massasauga bites are virtually unheard of in Ontario.

-Massasaugas can be found from Texas all the way north to the Great Lakes Basin.
+Massasaugas can be found from southern Illinois north to the Great Lakes Basin.
 In Canada, they are limited to Ontario, where they live along the Georgian Bay shoreline and in the Carolinian Region.

-Massasaugas face a number of threats across their Ontario range, including habitat loss, hits by vehicles, intentional killing and illegal collection for the pet trade.
-Some populations are particularly small, which makes them extremely sensitive to these threats.
-For example, the Carolinian Region’s Ojibway massasauga population consists of just one to three dozen adults.
+Massasaugas face a number of threats across their Ontario range, including habitat loss, road mortality, intentional killing and illegal collection for the pet trade.
+The two populations remaining in the Carolinian region are particularly small, which makes them extremely sensitive to these threats.

 Among other measures, the federal massasauga Recovery Strategy calls for habitat management and protection, along with communication and outreach to reduce killing and collection.
 For the Carolinian population, conservation breeding and reintroduction are recommended, if feasible, as well as determining the effectiveness of translocations.